Open-Cap-Table-Coalition/Open-Cap-Format-OCF/gen/docs/taxid.md

 ## country

-Identifier's issuing country code (ISO-3166)
+Issuing country code (ISO-3166) for the tax identifier

 `country`